ellataira/information-retrieval/README.md

 ## Machine Learning for Information Retrieval

-This project represents documents as numerical features and applies machine learning to obtain retrieval ranked lists.
+This project represents documents as numerical features and applies machine learning to obtain scored lists of retrieved documents.